RafaLinaresMolina/FSD-Geek-console/README.md

 # FSD-Geek-console
-Small project for CSS y HTML
+Small project for practice Layouts and style sheets for HTML5.

+- Emphasis in the use of grid layout and flexbox and relative units.